KiKaraage/cosmoneer/README.md

 Important: Never commit `cosign.key` to the repository.
 It's already in `.gitignore`.

-## Love Your Image?
+## For Admin: Love It?
 Let's Go to Production

 Ready to take your custom OS to production?
 Enable these features for enhanced security, reliability, and performance: